 1. I recommend using full-fat milk to keep this soup creamy.

-5. You can thicken this chowder with cornstarch, potato starch, or tapioca starch.
+5. You can make a slurry to thicken this chowder with cornstarch, potato starch, or tapioca starch.

 SPECIAL NOTE